Proposed Administrative Rules

 (a) (No change.)

-(c) - (n) (No change.)
+(b) (No change.)

 REVIEW BY AGENCY COUNSEL

-This agency hereby certifies that the proposed rules have been reviewed by legal counsel and found to be a valid exercise of the agency’s legal authority.
+This agency hereby certifies that the proposal has been reviewed by legal counsel and found to be a valid exercise of the agency’s legal authority.

 Filed with the Office of the Secretary of State, on July 15, 2019.

 Texas Department of Licensing and Regulation